matthewcaren/aurras/README.md

 # aurras

-Lighweight active environmental noise cancellation on an FPGA.
+Lighweight active open-field noise cancellation on an FPGA.
+Built for an Xilinx Spartan-7 XC7S50-CSGA324 FPGA.

 ## specs